-Public Relations is a vital tool that many small and big businesses use to communicate stories about their brand to a particular target audience.
-When you think about the words “public relations”, the first thing that will come to mind are traditional publications such as newspapers, magazines, television and radio, however, over the last decade, Digital PR has gained traction and now tends to offer more value than its traditional counterpart.
+Public Relations is a vital tool that businesses of all sizes use to communicate stories about their brand to a particular target audience.
+When you think about the words “public relations”, traditional publications such as newspapers, magazines, television and radio may first come to mind.
+However, over the last decade, Digital PR has gained traction and now tends to offer more value than its traditional counterpart.

 What is Digital PR?

-Digital PR sows the seeds for business success and enables brands to grow a strong brand reputation, develop brand awareness amongst the relevant audience as well as generate sales from new and existing customers.
+Digital PR sows the seeds for business success and enables brands to grow a strong brand reputation.
+It can help develop brand awareness as well as generate sales from new and existing customers.

 The added beauty of Digital PR is that it acts as an SEO tactic, something which traditional public relations is unable to compete with.
-The outcome of this means Digital PR can produce longevity for brands online and be more cost-effective than traditional methods.
+This means Digital PR can produce longevity for brands online and so can be more cost-effective than traditional methods.

 Benefits of using Digital PR in Business